Mr. David Storch

 Phone: (631) 262-6704

 A study of the four major scientific disciplines is a primary part of a comprehensive high school educational experience in preparation for successful entry into our increasingly technological and complex world.
 All students – whether they become technicians in a hospital, marketing analysts in business, graphic designers in the arts, product engineers in manufacturing, or PhD researchers – must have a solid foundation in science education.
-It is essential that each student challenge and explore the fundamentals of Earth Science, Biology, Chemistry, and Physics through a core program of study.
+It is essential that each student challenge and explore the fundamentals of Earth & Space Sciences, Biology, Chemistry, and Physics through a core program of study.
 Each of these disciplines and their core courses examine critical aspects of the natural world in order for all students to become scientifically literate; having the knowledge and understanding of scientific concepts and processes required for personal decision making, participation in civic and cultural affairs, and economic productivity.

 The selection of the specific sequence of core science courses and their corresponding level should be made through joint discussions between the student, teacher, guidance counselor, and parent.
 Students are encouraged to challenge the most rigorous program of science courses in which they can be successful.